gruntjs/grunt-docs/Creating-tasks.md

 grunt.registerTask(taskName, [description, ] taskList)
 ```

-This example alias task defines a "default" task whereby the "jshint", "qunit", "concat" and "uglify" tasks are run automatically if grunt is executed without specifying any tasks:
+This example alias task defines a "default" task whereby the "jshint", "qunit", "concat" and "uglify" tasks are run automatically if Grunt is executed without specifying any tasks:

 ```javascript
 grunt.registerTask('default', ['jshint', 'qunit', 'concat', 'uglify']);